justgo97/arabic-utils/README.md

 # arabic-utils package repository

-An NPM package written in typescript that provides some utilites for handling Arabic strings such as removing diacritics, diacriticless search and more
+An NPM package written in typescript that provides some utilites for handling Arabic strings such as removing diacritics, tatweel and more.

 # Instalation